San Fele: History

 Inhabited since ancient times by woodsmen and called Lucania by the ancient Greeks and Romans, the actual city of San Fele originated in 969, with the construction of an octagonal fortified castle on what is now called Monte Castello, commissioned by Otto I of Saxony to repel potential attacks by the Byzantines who ruled Southern Italy at the time.
 The area was seen as strategically important because the Crocelle Pass, the southern passage through the Apennine Mountains lies in the northeast corner of the Comune (municipality) of San Fele.
 From ancient times this Pass functioned as a major trade route between Salerno in the West and Bari in the East, both major trading ports.
 The route was also a major pathway for Crusaders and Pilgrims to the "Holy Land".

 San Fele was named by the workers who built the fortress, and were from Venosa, an ancient Roman city also in Basilicata.
 They dedicated the fortress to their protector-saint, Saint Felix (San Felice), which has been shortened to Fele.

 In the aftermath of the unification of Italy during the 1840s, much of the local population was displaced, and the area was affected by banditry.
 Famous brigands included Giovanni Fortunato, known as "Coppa", Vito Di Gianni, called "Totaro" and Francesco Fasanella, called "Tinna", who were part of the infamous Carmine Crocco.
 A television miniseries about these infamous highway bandits, Il generale dei briganti, was made in 2012.

 As a result of this upheaval, and partly due to drought, deforestation and a devastating earthquake, San Fele was part of the large emigration of the late 19th century (to North and South America).
 A large number emigrated to the United States, including New York City, Buffalo, New York and Newark, New Jersey, Canada, Brazil and Argentina.
 In addition, after the upheaval of World War II, and particularly in the 1950s and '60s, many San Felese emigrated (to Argentina, Australia, Brazil, Germany, Switzerland, and northern Italy).
 Currently, the population of San Fele is about 3,000 people, down from over 10,000 in the 1870s.

-The primary industry in San Fele is agriculture, and the area features lovely woodlands and hiking trails, and is known for the fertility of its volcanic soil which produces the excellent aglianico wines for which Basilicata is known, as well as mushrooms, truffles, cheese, game, and handmade pasta.
-Although much of the area was deforested due to a timber boom during the 19th century and to clear land for farming, part of the Comune of San Fele includes a national park with lush forestland dominated by oak, maple, beech and mountain pine.
-Because San Fele is located at a higher altitude, this is a restful place to escape the heat of summer and to see pristine nature, including San Fele's small and charming waterfalls or "cascade".
+The primary industry in San Fele is agriculture.
+The area features woodlands and hiking trails, and is known for the fertility of its volcanic soil which produces aglianico wines, as well as mushrooms, truffles, cheese, game, and handmade pasta.
+Although much of the area was deforested due to a timber boom during the 19th century and to clear land for farming, part of the Comune of San Fele includes a national park with forestland dominated by oak, maple, beech and mountain pine.
+Because San Fele is located at a higher altitude, it has a cooler summer climate and features waterfalls or "cascade".